pspdev/pspdev.github.io/basic_programs.md

 > SDL2 is a library which handles system specific things like input, audio and window management for you.
 It can also be used to render shapes and images, just like the native libgu.
 This will be slower, but will result in code that can be run more easily on multiple platforms.

-Click on details below for the to see the code and how to build it.
+Click on view source below for the to see the code and how to build it.

 <details markdown="1">